Marlow Groups & Societies

-Since 1999, MAS has been excavating a Neolithic/Bronze Age site one mile from Marlow Town centre, which is believed to be the earliest settlement of Marlow and from which the town’s name is derived.
-Another ongoing MAS project since 2000 is into the origins of Cookham, just across the Thames , where geophysics, excavations and research by members and friends are producing evidence of Cookham’s past from the Iron Age through Roman, Saxon and medieval periods.
-All fieldwork is carried out under IFA and official guidelines.
+Since 1999, MAS has been excavating an important Neolithic/Bronze Age site one mile from Marlow Town centre, believed to be the earliest settlement of Marlow.
+Another ongoing MAS project since 2000 is into the origins of Cookham, just across the Thames, where geophysics, excavations and research by members and friends are producing evidence of Cookham’s past from the Iron Age through Roman, Saxon and medieval periods.
+Their current Cookham excavation project is a search for the location of the documented C9 Saxon fort of Alfred the Great, one of a series of forts constructed around Wessex in defence against Danish attacks.
+All MAS’s fieldwork falls within IFA and official guidelines.

-MA members receive two printed publications a year plus regular updates, giving information on all activities.
-Anyone interested in joining should ring Joy Blake on 01628 523896 or, for further information, visit the MAS website on www.marlow-archaeology.org/
+MAS members receive two publications a year, plus regular updates, giving information on all activities.
+Anyone interested in joining or taking part in one of our excavations should ring 01628 523896 or email email@example.com

 Organised via the “Meetup.com” social website, we are a group of like minded people to meet up and experience a range of activities, adventures as well socialising in Marlow, Henley and the surrounding areas.
 We are an open and friendly bunch of people looking to make new friends and share some fun together.
 Happy to hear your suggestions on activities/adventures, so come along and let us know what you want? www.meetup.com/Marlow-and-Henley-Social-Adventure-Group

 Marlow Arts and Crafts Society